menu

 Rent agreement procedure and format

-Stamp Duty And Registration
+Stamp Duty and Registration Charges in Karnataka

-• Up to 10 years – 1% of annual rent + deposit
+• Up to 10 years: 1% of annual rent + deposit

-• Above 10 years – 2% of annual rent + deposit
+• Above 10 years: 2% of annual rent + deposit

-E-Stamping In Karnataka
+E-Stamping in Karnataka

 Stamp-paper-karnataka